kant-ravi/EE660_project/README.md

 All files are in "All Project FILES"

 to run:
-open All PRoject Files/src/
+>>open All PRoject Files/src/
-edit dataDescription.txt to show path of Caltech101 database, number of training and number of test images Next, enter following commands in command prompt cmake . make
+>>edit dataDescription.txt to show path of Caltech101 database, number of training and number of test images
-./random
+>>Next, enter following commands in terminal cmake . make

+./randomDataSubSampler
+./SIFT_PCA_BagOfWords
+>> this runs bag of words with kNN

+>>Next run normalizer.m in Matlab
+>>again in terminal enter,

+./SIFT_PCA_KD_Tree
+ then run KD_Tress.m
+ >> this runs the KD Tree implementation

+ then again in terminal,
+ ./randomForest
+>> this runs the random forest implementation

+To run base line minimum distance to class mean: run basePerformance_MinDist2ClassMean.m in MATLAB

+Note: Please follow the above order

 /*
 Name       : Ravi Kant